-In the winter, many cities use salt to help melt ice and snow on the roads.
-However, salt can also cause damage to the undercarriage of a car.
-Over time, salt can corrode metal parts, leading to rust and other problems.
-In addition, salt can also damage rubber and plastic components.
-So, how can you protect the undercarriage from salt?
+In the wintertime, cities often use salt to help melt ice and snow on roads.
+Unfortunately, this same salt can also do significant damage to a car’s undercarriage.
+Over time, salt corrodes metal parts leading to rust or other issues; additionally, salt damages rubber and plastic components as well.
+So how can you protect your undercarriage from salt damage?

-In this article, I will be showing you an easy method to protect the undercarriage from salt.
-This will keep your car looking new for many years to come.
-Read on to find out more about the procedure.
+In this article, I’ll provide you with an easy method for protecting the undercarriage of your car from salt damage.
+Doing so can keep it looking pristine for many years to come!
+Read on to discover more about the process.

 To protect the undercarriage from salt you will need to park the vehicle, lift it using a jack and jack stands, remove all four wheels, wash the undercarriage, let it dry, sand down the metal parts, and apply an undercoating spray.